 Stre ngths Cl hallenges

 ☐ Cr reative Need space and time to

 ☐ Se elf-directed reflect

 st udy Prefer to study

 ☐ Q uestioning alone

 ☐ In terest in theory, possibilities, complex ideas May procrastinate

 onscientious, focused Need outlet for

 Lil ke to read and ideas Need to be

 W rite Ш challenged

-Ea ager to listen and Desire involved, responsive
+☐ Ea ager to listen and Desire involved, responsive

 lea arn instructors

 Dage

 ommendations

 ollowing recommendations are based on your results. for you.
 Cor nsider each and select the ones you think would work

 For L earning Activities

 □ Na ve an intense need to understand why things work as they sue or idea, gradually honing in on the details.

 sk your instructor to suggest projects or further researd wn to gain further knowledge. ch d on topics of interest to you.
 Do additional reading on your

-as ts a de an excellent outlet for your imagination.
-Use writing and ideas and express your originality.
-For schoolwork, be a unless you've discussed it your instructor first.
+as Find ways to use your creativity.
+Reading and writing provide an excellent outlet for your imagination.
+Use writing assignments and personal journaling to explore thoughts and ideas and express your originality.
+For schoolwork, be sure not to stray too far from the assignment requirements unless you've discussed it your instructor first.

 fo ou are highly motivated to learn more about subjects f r something personally meaningful in the material.
 Th osorb and retain. which you have a passion.
 For less stimulating topics, look an make it more relevant and appealing and easier to

 Bu f yc may enjoy research and want to consider every possibility ou're having trouble deciding when to stop researching e focus.

 For L earning Environments

 ☐ Se et y ou thinking about different perspectives, but remain inch as a re you can learn on your own or with a small group, if you and theories, find a quiet spot away from others where eaceful location in a public place such as a library.

 m yc ect urage your individuality.
 You may also want to find a :- to speak with about your thoughts and ideas.
 While upport, it can help for you to have an outlet of your own

 G G et involved in activities where you can make a differen ould take part in student government, write articles for ch and set your own level of involvement.
 For example, you arities or causes that matter to you, offer one-on-one s center, or help out with literacy programs at your local